MirzaMuhammadBaig/NFT-PROJECT/README.md

 ```shell
 $ node scripts/mint-nft.js
 ```
-Then your NFT will go mint.
+Then your NFT will go be mint.